Do you ever feel as though your goal, the one that’s important to you is unattainable?

 As I mentioned in the blog Prisoners of our Thoughts after many patient attempts, I finally rose to the challenge.

 I was able to get into the headstand by cultivating positive thoughts.

 Today, a little over 2 years later, I am able to hold the pose for at least 3 minutes and variations are slowly becoming more comfortable.
 So comfortable, that I have started slowly coming into the preparation steps to get into the Scorpion.

-When I think about who I was 2 years ago, I can truly grasp the magic of determination and dedication.
+When I think about who I was and what I thought only 2 years ago, I can truly grasp the magic of determination and dedication.

 In January 2014, I arrived at the Ashram looking for answers to bring meaning to my existence.
 I left a job I loved because the idea of falling into a 9 to 5 routine until retirement was not appealing to me.
 I wanted more, I wanted to create more meaning in my life!
 So, I went off on an adventure choosing to let myself be guided by my heart.